mimoduo/Stamp/README.md

 #Stamp

 Stamp is library for automating the email template workflow using Jade and Gulp in unison.
-Jade provides layers of inheritance to ensure consistency and flexibility is maintained.
-Gulp provides a means to abstract previously inline styles into an external stylesheet.
+Jade provides a templating system.
+Gulp provides

 ##Features